kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 10. Sign out of the Office 365 page and close your browser window.

-## Task 4 (Optional): In this task, you, as user Adele Vance, will go through the process of resetting your password.
+## Task 4 (Optional): Process of resetting your password

+In this task, you, as user Adele Vance, will go through the process of resetting your password.

 1. Open Microsoft Edge.